 Want to drive for Uber?
 Sign up to drive for Uber with my referral link to be eligible for the best new-driver bonuses and promotions.
 I may receive a bonus from Uber if you sign up using my link.

-Uber cell phone requirements
+Uber phone requirements

 iPhone requirements to run the Uber driver app